 This course will be set up in UM Learn, and all course material (lecture notes, handouts, assignments, supplemental readings) will be uploaded here.
 Lecture slides will be posted to UM Learn by no later than 24 hours prior to the assigned lecture slot.
 Live classes will be hosted via UM Learn WebEx on Tuesdays, and Thursday from 6:15pm-9:30pm.

 COURSE ASSESSMENT

 Student progress will be assessed through:

-- Attendance 5%
+- Class Participation 5%

-- Discussion Forum Participation (15%)
+- Discussion Forum Participation 15%

-- Four (4) Mini-Tests (with best three (3) counting towards grade) 15%
+- Three (3) Mini-tests 15%

 - Four (4) Individual Assignments 10%

 - Team Project 25%

 - Final Exam 30%